Last Updated: March 28, 2026

 Breeding Difficulty

 Moderate.
 Macmaster’s Dwarf Cichlids are among the more readily bred Apistogramma species, making them a solid choice for hobbyists looking to try their hand at dwarf cichlid breeding for the first time.
-The challenge isn’t usually getting them to spawn, it’s raising the fry and managing the female’s aggressive behavior during brood care.
+The challenge isn’t getting them to spawn, it’s raising the fry and managing the female’s aggressive behavior during brood care.

 Spawning Tank Setup